ni/design-system/app/_elements/text-blocks.md

 **Codename:** `ShellTextBlock` - NationalInstruments.Controls.Shell

 ## Control labels
-In this example, the  is being used to provide a label for a control.
+In this example, the text block is being used to provide a label for a control.

 ![Alt text](../../images/elements/text-blocks/text-blocks-label-example.svg)